kuzzleio/kuzzle-how-to/monitor-iot-data-with-freeboard/README.md

 $ git clone https://github.com/etrousset/kuzzle-freeboard-plugin.git
 ```

-It is recommanded to clone both repositories from the same folder so that you don't have to adapt paths from when following the steps.
+It is recommended to clone both repositories from the same folder so that you don't have to adapt paths from when following the steps.
 You should end up with a folder containing the following folders:

 ```console